 - instructions on how to sign up to be a room parent including contact information for the room parent coordinator

-Once you have the template open, first you’ll want to add in your school’s name and/or the name of the PTO in the top right header section as shown below.
+Once you have the template open in Canva, you’ll want to add in your school’s name and/or the name of the PTO in the top right header section as shown below.
 To edit any text box in Canva, simply double-click on the text you want to edit.

 Next, read through the definition of a Room Parent under “What is a Room Parent?”
 Make sure it matches the school’s expectations/definition for room moms and dads.